We enable people to share their stories, participate in open debates, and build communities.

 Recognizing the capacity of the Internet to empower citizens, many seek to actively monitor, filter, and block content to deny citizens the ability to debate issues and share opinions.
 Facing repression and censorship, online communities of citizens, especially excluded or marginalized groups, are unable to create spaces for expression and subsequently to advocate for institutions and policies that represent their interests.

-By building new platforms and providing new and innovative tools designed to increase digital spaces for free expression, open political dialogue, and engagement where citizen participation and civil society is threatened, the Digital Public Square seeks to enable the largest possible number of active participants to debate, share, and form opinions in the marketplace of ideas.
+By building new platforms and providing new and innovative tools designed to increase digital spaces for free expression, open political dialogue, and engagement where citizen participation and civil society is threatened, the Digital Public Square project seeks to enable agoras where the largest possible number of active participants can debate, share, and form opinions.

 The Digital Public Square is a project of the Munk School of Global Affairs at the University of Toronto.